What is shoulder surfing?

 Shoulder surfing can happen anywhere and shoulder surfers can strike in several ways.
 ATMs and Kiosks are the most common locations where potential victims may be at risk.
 However, shoulder surfing can also occur when you enter personal data on your tablets and smartphones in a coffee shop or while finishing that presentation on a airplane or train.
 Some scenarios where shoulder surfing may occur are:

-- Entering your PIN at the ATM or cash point
+- Entering your PIN at the cash point or ATM

-- Using your credit or debit card and PIN to pay for an in-store transaction
+- Using your credit or debit card to pay for an in-store transaction

-- Logging onto a banking app or website using your username and password on a mobile device
+- Logging onto a banking application or website, either on the laptop or your mobile device, using your username and password

 - Accessing corporate or business sytems remotely from a public location

-- Providing details verbally either in person, or over the phone
+- Providing details verbally either in person, or via the phone

 Consequences of shoulder surfing